 - The Student Center is not responsible for banners that become missing or damaged.

 - Banners may not be hung on the cement columns or walls in the Student Center.
 They must be hung only on the railings.
 (The sole exception is the railing facing Malcolm X Plaza, which is reserved for use by Associated Students Performing Arts year around.)

 If you have any questions about these policies, please contact the Assistant Director, Programs and Services, at 415/338-2820 or Room T-119 in the Cesar Chavez Student Center.

 Banners: Malcolm X Plaza Events

 If a student organization has an authorized Malcolm X Stage event, approved by SICC, they may hang a banner or banners on the metal scaffolding of the Malcolm X Stage on the day of the event.
 The banner(s) must comply with the sizes listed for each location.
 The banner(s) may be hung 30 minutes before the event and must be removed immediately after the event.
 The banner must be legible, with the sponsoring organization clearly named.
 All tape, string, or rope used to secure the banner(s) must be removed following the event.
 All unauthorized banners will be removed.

-For more information, please contact SICC at email@example.com or SSB 206.
+For more information, please contact SAE at firstname.lastname@example.org or SSB 206.

 Cesar Chavez Student Center (CCSC) Information Desk

 Student organizations may submit two fliers per event to post in the CCSC.
 CCSC will date stamp the flyers and post them for one week.
 Unauthorized flyers will be removed.
 Student organizations are strongly encouraged to familiarize themselves with the CCSC banner and posting policies/procedures.
 For more information contact the Assistant Director of CCSC at 415/338-2820.